-In a world where data is everything, it’s no surprise that speech analytics is becoming increasingly popular in the political sphere.
+In a world where data is everything, it’s no surprise that speech analytics is becoming increasingly popular in politics.
 By analyzing the speeches of political candidates, we can gain valuable insights into their thoughts and beliefs.
-In this blog post, we’ll explore how speech analytics can be used to deliver valuable insights to political campaigns.
+In this blog post, we’ll explore how speech analytics can deliver valuable insights to political campaigns.

 The Power of Speech Analytics in Politics

-Speech analytics is a process of using artificial intelligence (AI) to analyze large amounts of unstructured data, like call center recordings, social media posts, and survey responses.
+Speech analytics uses artificial intelligence (AI) to analyze large amounts of unstructured data, like call center recordings, social media posts, and survey responses.
 By analyzing this data, businesses can uncover trends and sentiments that would be otherwise hidden.
-And as we head into election season, speech analytics can provide valuable insights into how voters feel.
+And as we head into election season, speech analytics can provide valuable insights into voters’ feelings.

 What is Speech Analytics?